pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 #### 2. Create the Target Directory Structure and Add Initial Contents

-All information concerning a target for the new C library is located in https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target.  **m** is a pseudo-target used to compile the floating point library.
+All information concerning a target for the new C library is located in [target directory](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target).  **m** is a pseudo-target used to compile the floating point library.

 Create a new directory for your target using its config name.
 In this example, that's "**z88dk/libsrc/_DEVELOPMENT/target/temp**".